-- The operator should be a responsible, properly trained and physically able person familiar with farm machinery and trained in this machine's operations. - Under no circumstances should young children be allowed to work with this equipment. - If the elderly are assisting with farm work, their physical limitations need to be recognized and accommodated. - Do not allow persons to operate or assemble this unit until they have read this manual.
-They should have a thorough understanding of the safety precautions and of how it works. - Never exceed the limits of a piece of machinery.
-If its ability to do a job, or to do so safely, is in question DON'T TRY IT. - Do not modify the equipment in any way.
-Unauthorized modification result in serious injury or death and may impair the function and life of the equipment.
+You, the operator must be responsible, properly trained and physically able.
+You should be familiar with farm machinery in general.

+- Never exceed the limits of a piece of machinery.
+If its ability to do a job, or to do so safely, is in question - DON'T TRY IT. - Do not modify the equipment in any way.
+Unauthorized modification result in serious injury or death and may impair the function and life of the equipment. - The design and configuration of this tender includes safety decals and equipment.
+They need to be clean, readable or in good, working condition.